IIIF/api/source/api/presentation/3.0/index.md

 Annotations follow the [Web Annotation][webanno] data model.
 The description provided here is a summary plus any IIIF specific requirements.
 It must be noted that the W3C standard is the official documentation.

 Note that the Web Annotation data model defines different patterns for the `value` property, when used within an Annotation.
 The value of a Textual Body or a Fragment Selector, for example, are strings rather than JSON objects with languages and values.
-Care _MUST_ be taken to use the correct string form in these cases.
+Care must be taken to use the correct string form in these cases.

 Annotations _MUST_ have their own HTTP(S) URIs, conveyed in the `id` property.
 The JSON-LD description of the Annotation _SHOULD_ be returned if the URI is dereferenced, according to the [Web Annotation Protocol][webannoprotocol].